We can also help you sell your timber for top dollar in nearby Scioto County, Jackson County and Gallia County.

 Yellow Poplar

-No matter who they are, or how good you think their business reputation might be, you should never let a timber buyer onto your land without first talking to an independent forester like us.
+No matter who they are, or how good you think their business reputation is (and even if they show up driving a horse and buggy) you should never let a logger onto your land without first talking to an experienced independent forester like us.